ngsutils/ngsutils.github.com/modules/bamutils/filter/index.md

-        -exclude ref:start-end     Remove reads in this region (1-based start) -excludebed file.bed       Remove reads that are in any of the regions from the given BED file
+        -exclude ref:start-end     Remove reads in this region (1-based start) -excludebed file.bed {nostrand}
+                                   Remove reads that are in any of the regions from the given BED file.
+If 'nostrand' is given, strand information from the BED file is ignored.

-        -include ref:start-end     Remove reads NOT in the region (can only be one) -includebed file.bed       Remove reads that are NOT any of the regions from the given BED file
+        -include ref:start-end     Remove reads NOT in the region (can only be one) -includebed file.bed {nostrand}
+                                   Remove reads that are NOT any of the regions from the given BED file.
+If 'nostrand' is given, strand information from the BED file is ignored.

                                    Note: If this is a large dataset, use "bamutils extract" instead.